 All facets of a performance or routine, including choreography, music selection, outfitting and cheer words should be suitable for family viewing and listening.
 Uniforms for all team types should be appropriate for the age of the participants performing the routine.
 Cheer words should promote school pride, honor, tradition and sportsmanship in the cheer.
-Cheers that are negative, insulting to other teams or the judges may reflect a lower School Representation or Crowd Appeal score.
+Cheers that are negative, insulting to other teams or the judges may reflect a lower score.

-In general, performances from school-based teams, including but not limited to the actual routine, signs, cheers, chants and hand signals/gestures, should adhere to outfitting, performance and music guidelines and criteria in place and approved by the administration or institution which the team represents.
+In general, performances including but not limited to the actual routine, signs, cheers, chants and hand signals/gestures, should adhere to outfitting, performance and music guidelines and criteria in place and approved by the administration or institution which the team represents.